Alfredo3232/portfolio-website-v2/README.md

 My portfolio website, but cleaner and more maintainable with create-vue app.\
 I am using firebase to host my website as oppossed to heroku, heroku recently has taken out their free tier.\
-So I also moved my deployment over to firebase, link to my website -> https://portfolio-website-v2-7909b.firebaseapp.com/
+So I also moved my deployment over to firebase, link to my website -> [Portfolio Website](https://portfolio-website-v2-7909b.firebaseapp.com/)

 ## Project Setup